 You can get liquidated when trading any asset class and as long as your position has a ratio of at least 1:2 there is a chance to get liquidated.

-When trading without margin, you cannot get liquidated since there are no borrowed funds connected to your open position.
+When trading without leverage, you cannot get liquidated since there are no borrowed funds connected to your open position.

 A non-leveraged position can only go to near zero value but no matter how big the losses are it can never liquidate your open position.